ArcticStack/arcticstack/resources/documentation/vocabulary.rst

 Inventory
 ^^^^^^^^^

-The Ansible inventory is the directory that contains Ansible variables and hosts definitions.
-In **BlueBanquise**, default path is /etc/bluebanquise/inventory.
+The Ansible inventory contains Ansible variables and Ansible managed hosts definitions.
+Default path is /etc/arcticstack/inventory.

 Inventory is the **DATA**.

 Roles
 ^^^^^

-An Ansible role is a list of tasks to do to achieve a purpose.
-For example, there will be a role called dhcp_server, that contains task to install, configure and start the dhcp server.
+An Ansible role is a list of tasks to run to achieve a purpose.
+For example, there is a role named dhcp_server that contains tasks to install, configure and start the dhcp server.

-In **BlueBanquise**, default path is /etc/bluebanquise/roles.

-Note that /etc/bluebanquise/roles is split in multiple directories, but ansible.cfg file is configured to use roles in all of them.
+The roles are installed in the default Ansible roles path.

 Roles are the **AUTOMATION LOGIC**.